-Two-sample testing in statistics.
+Two-sample testing quick dive.

 The two-sample t-test (or independent samples t-test) is one of the most commonly used hypothesis tests which applied to compare whether the average difference between two groups is really significant.